scottpetrovic/krita-org-hugo/content/en/posts/2016/interview-with-sara-tepes.md

 ### How and when did you get to try digital painting for the first time?

-I used to read a bunch of ”How to Draw Manga” books which discussed basic digital art with cell shading.
+I used to read a bunch of "How to Draw Manga" books which discussed basic digital art with cell shading.
 I started digital painting in 2011 when I was 12 with this old, crappy photo effect program.
 It basically had an airbrush feature and a select tool and paint bucket.
 It was super simplistic and wasn’t even meant for digital painting, but I really wanted to digitally color in the manga drawings I was doing at the time.

 ### What makes you choose digital over traditional painting?